benhoskings/babushka.me/pith/installing.html.markdown

 title: Installing babushka
 ---

-You can install babushka on your system, no matter what state it's in, using `babushka.me/up`.
-That's a script that knows enough to install ruby if required (babushka's only runtime dependency), and then download a temporary babushka that knows how to do the proper install.
+Babushka is best installed using `babushka.me/up`, a script that installs babushka via git (and some dependencies via your system's package manager).
+It's safe to run on existing systems; if you're running git and ruby already then all that's installed is babushka itself.

-The `babushka.me/up` script is designed to be the first command you can run on a new system.
-The only prerequisite, which most systems ship with, is something that can fetch over https.
+The script is also designed to be used as the initial shell command on a brand new laptop or server.
+Its only prerequisite, which most systems ship with, is something that can fetch over https.
 Mac OS X and some Linux distros ship with `curl`:

     sh -c "`curl https://babushka.me/up`"

 If your system doesn't ship with curl, you can install it first.
 Here are some examples:

+    # on Arch Linux
-    pacman -S curl && sh -c "`curl https://babushka.me/up`" # on Arch Linux apt-get install -y curl && sh -c "`curl https://babushka.me/up`" # on Ubuntu Linux
+    pacman -S curl && sh -c "`curl https://babushka.me/up`"

+    # on Ubuntu Linux
+    apt-get install -y curl && sh -c "`curl https://babushka.me/up`"

 Some other Linux distros ship with `wget` instead.
 Many of these stock wget installs lack openssl, which means no https downloads.
 You could install curl first (which should pull in openssl; see above), or just cowboy it over http with wget: